Garter spring

 A garter spring is a coiled steel spring that is connected at each end to create a circular shape, and is used in oil seals, shaft seals, belt-driven motors, and electrical connectors.
 Compression garter springs exert outward radial forces, while extension garter springs exert inward radial forces.
-The manufacturing process is not much different from the creation of regular coiled springs, with the addition of joining the ends together.
+The manufacturing process is similar to the creation of regular coiled springs, with the addition of joining the ends together.
 Like most other springs, garter springs are typically manufactured with either carbon steel or stainless steel wire.

 Types of Springs

 Compression Springs

 Compression garter springs are a type of coiled spring that exerts outward radial forces away from the center.
 They are typically made up of a thick steel wire with large coils; compression springs need to be able to handle very large loads while being able to return to their natural extended position.
 Compression springs store potential energy when they are compressed (length of spring decreases), and exert kinetic energy when released.
 Compression garter springs use this principle to withstand forces acting on it from outside.
 They may be placed inside a circular object to maintain the object's circular shape.
 This is similar to squeezing a rubber ball; the ball will contract when squeezed but will return to its natural state once the external pressure is released.